We all need some fun games to play in the car.

-This game may have another, more well known, name but the idea is pretty simple.
+This game we play in the car may have another, more well-known, name but the idea is pretty simple.

 The first person says a word and the next player has to mention another word that has some connection to the first.
 So if person number one says “ice cream” person number two could say “scoop”.